frc2204/ramdocs/docs/programming/overview.md

 ### Content Covered

 #### Programming Fundamentals
-:   Variables, Conditionals, Control Flow, Loops, Functions, Collections, Maps
+:   Variables, Conditionals, Control Flow, Loops, Functions, Collections

 !!! info
     Intro to Computer Science covers up to these concepts.
 If you have taken ICS, you should be familiar with up to these concepts.